Atypical ductal hyperplasia: Treatment

 ADH, if found on a surgical (excisional) biopsy of a mammographic abnormality, does not require any further treatment, only mammographic follow-up.

 If ADH is found on a core (needle) biopsy (a procedure which generally does not excise a suspicious mammographic abnormality), a surgical biopsy, i.e. a breast lumpectomy, to completely excise the abnormality and exclude breast cancer is the typical recommendation.

+Besides surgical treatment, Selective Estrogen-Receptor Modulators (SERMs) like Tamoxifen is highly effective for women diagnosed with ADH, reducing subsequent breast cancer risk by up to 86% based on the NSABP P-1 trial (National Surgical Adjuvant Breast and Bowel Project).
+Tamoxifen therapy requires individualized counseling regarding risks such as deep vein thrombosis (DVT), pulmonary embolism (PE), stroke and endometrial cancer, particularly in women over 50 years of age.

 Prognosis

 Cancer risk for ADH on a core biopsy

 The rate at which breast cancer (ductal carcinoma in situ or invasive mammary carcinoma (all breast cancer except DCIS and LCIS)) is found at the time of a surgical (excisional) biopsy, following the diagnosis of ADH on a core (needle) biopsy varies considerably from hospital-to-hospital (range 4-54%).
 In two large studies, the conversion of an ADH on core biopsy to breast cancer on surgical excision, known as "up-grading", is approximately 30%.

 Cancer risk based on follow-up

 The relative risk of breast cancer based on a median follow-up of 8 years, in a case control study of US registered nurses, is 3.7.